digitalcytometry/cytospace/README.md

 2. __A cell type label file:__
 - Cell type labels corresponding to the single cell IDs in the scRNA-seq gene expression matrix.
-- Cell type label strings should be alphanumeric.
+- Cell type label strings should not have special characters.
 - The table should contain two columns, where column 1 contains the single cell IDs corresponding to the columns of the scRNA-seq matrix and column 2 contains the corresponding cell type labels.
 - The columns must have a header.
 <img src="https://github.com/digitalcytometry/cytospace/blob/main/images/celllabelfile.png" width="250">